RyanNgCT/CS2106-prep/Week 6/Lecture 6 - Synchronization.md

 > **Synchronization** is the coordination among threads, usually regarding shared data
 - incorrect execution is due to unsynchronized access to shared modifiable resource
 - solution outline $\implies$ designate code segment *with race condition* as critical section and only one process can execute in the critical section
+- in the *producer-consumer model,* both parties need to be synchronized s.t. consumer does not try to consumer an item that has yet to be produced
 ## B. Critical Section
 > A **critical section** is code that exactly one thread can execute at once.